 Here are some guidelines on how a helmet should fit.

-- The helmet shell is stable and is comfortably touching the head from front to back.
+- The helmet shell is stable and comfortable, touching the head from front to back.
 There shouldn’t be any pressure points around the head.

 - The front rim is about one to two fingers in width above your eyebrows when the helmet is placed level.